binhe22/Single-File-Artifacts/README.md

 # Artifacts in One File/Single File Artifacts

+This is the **[Oneline Version](https://artifacts-gradio.replit.app/)**（code base in dev-online branch）, you can just visit the link and don't have to deploy it!

 This project is inspired by [ai-artifacts](https://github.com/e2b-dev/ai-artifacts/tree/main), aiming to implement a similar product in a simpler way to gain a deeper understanding of the technology.